Testeh69/ML_learning/README.md

 04/08/23: projet_ml_california(1) (Decision_tree, linear regression)

+09/08/23: Linked list in c++

-Note: I am a french student, that studies AI during his free times.
+Note: I am a french student, that studies AI and computer sciences during his free times.
 There can be some errors.
 If you see some errors Please inform me via email: norefice45@gmail.com